Ewooral/Ewooral-Tutorials/JavaProjects/java_core/basics/notes.md

+# There are three types of variables in Java:

+    local variable
+    instance variable
+    static variable

 # There are two major classes of variables or data types in Java.

   ## Primitive types ( Numbers, Characters, boolean values )